Lily Chou-Chou: History

 For the film's 10th anniversary in 2010, the band reformed as a three-member band featuring guitarist Yukio Nagoshi, however without the direct involvement of Iwai.
 The group released a digital single, "Ether," on December 8, 2010.
 The music video for the song was exclusively debuted at MTV Japan on December 1.
-The group plan to perform a live at the Nakano Sun Plaza Hall on December 15.
+The group performed live at the Nakano Sun Plaza Hall on December 15, 2010.